![]() |

 You can download files (or have them e mailed to you) immediately after processing your order.

 All files have a 30 day unconditional money back guarantee.
-If you are not satisfied with the file for any reason, just let us know and your credit charge will be refunded in full (there is no shipping/handling on files).
+If you are not satisfied with the file for any reason, just let us know and your credit charge will be refunded in full (there is no shipping/handling for downloads).

 It is not unusual to pop the seals off a one year old, $90 pair